-We can only also recommend marking the Swing Wing inhaul line when this is pulled into the right IN position.
-This is done on new boats, but as lines are flexible - this is only an indication.
+We can also recommend marking the Swing-Wing inhaul line when this is pulled into the right IN position.
+This is done on new boats, but as lines are flexible, this can be a bit incorrect and is only an indication.

 We are often being asked if you can have other boats tied up alongside in folded position - yes, this ok - but max 3 boats of max 40 feet.
-In calm conditions, more boats are also ok but NOT in windy conditions.
+But only in protected areas like a closed harbour.
+If you have waves or often waves from bigger powerboats passing by - it is not recommended to have bigger yachts alongside.
+However, we do not recommend having very heavy Yachts tied up alongside.
+This also requires that all the boats are moored and tied up correctly.